KritR/book-of-knowledge/src/lifestyle.md

   - Keeping a Todo List
   - Adding things to my calendar

-Keeping these things going will allow me to wake up the next morning, feeling like I can tackle whatever's coming ahead of me.
-Even if everything gets overboard, stresswise, work wise, relationship wise.
+Keeping these things going will allow me to wake up the next morning, feeling like I can tackle whatever is coming ahead of me.
+Even if everything gets overboard, stress wise, work wise, relationship wise.
 I know that at the end of the day, if I maintain these things, with time, my life should go back to normal and I will be healthily functioning.